Dieser Beitrag enthält Werbung – advertising.

 - pumpkin seed oil.

-So we chop the onion, the carrot & the bacon & fry it in a pan for about 10 min (w/ some frying oil!).
+So now back to the soup: we chop the onion, the carrot & the bacon & fry it in a pan for about 10 min (w/ some oil for frying).

 In the meantime we mix the pumpkin puree w/ the whipping cream, the desiccated coconut flakes & the spices.

-We start heating the mix & add the fried onion, carrot & bacon.
+We start heating the mix & add the fried mess aka onion, carrot & bacon.

 Be careful: